adeo/mozaic-design-system/src/pages/Foundations/AspectRatios/index.md

 ## Utility

-For designers, by using aspect ratio for images, and applying it on yours products, you will be able to create consistency between all the pictures.<br>
-For other roles, reference image formats and use them in our user interface designs allows :
+Aspect ratios bring consistent image sizes across product and viewports.
+Using reference image formats in our user interface designs allow :

 - Better anticipation of the image display.
 It is easier to predict which area of the image will be visible when cropping.
 - Time saving for developers.
 It is no longer necessary for them to use specific values for each image.

 ## Recommended ratios

-Here are the **6 recommended ratios** for building your components :
+Here are the **6 recommended ratios** to build your components :

 - 16:9
 - 3:2